Installation#

 , start by launching a terminal (under a UNIX-like system) or the miniforge Prompt (under Windows).

-Then create and activate new virtual environment
+Now we will create and activate a new virtual environment to install sunpy

 $ conda create --name sunpy